Bike/Transit Integration

 John Pucher and Ralph Buehler (2009), “Integrating Bicycling and Public Transport in North America,” Journal of Public Transportation, Vol. 12, No. 3 (www.nctr.usf.edu/jpt/journalfulltext.htm), pp. 101-126; at www.nctr.usf.edu/jpt/pdf/JPT12-3Pucher.pdf.

-Robert Schneider (2005), Integration of Bicycles and Transit: A Synthesis of Transit Practice, Transit Cooperative Research Program (TCRP) Synthesis 62, Transportation Research Board (www.trb.org); available at http://gulliver.trb.org/publications/tcrp/tcrp_syn_62.pdf.
+Robert Schneider (2005), Integration of Bicycles and Transit: A Synthesis of Transit Practice, Transit Cooperative Research Program (TCRP) Synthesis 62, Transportation Research Board (www.trb.org); at http://gulliver.trb.org/publications/tcrp/tcrp_syn_62.pdf.

 Hartmut H. Topp (2008), “Can MeetBike Replace the Car?,” World Transport Policy & Practice (www.eco-logica.co.uk), Volume 14, Number 3, pp. 24-31; at www.eco-logica.co.uk/pdf/wtpp14.3.pdf.